GarciaInes/Scrum-Mastering/Refinement/README.md

-In the Scrum framework the **Refinenment** is one of the check points added the latests as an often practice that happens couple days before the start of a new cycle/sprint.
+In the Scrum framework the **Refinenment** is one of the check points added the latests.
+Is a practice that happens 'just-in-time', works best as recent to the upcoming sprint as possible, sort of a couple days before the start of a new cycle/sprint.
 There are multiple reasons why is only a couple of days prior new sprint starting (relative to sprint lenght of course!):
 * Reduce context switch and attention diversion from the team.
 * Reduce deviation from a far future.